DCUBEDcode/dcubed-hugo/content/blog/grow2-case-study.md

 ---
 title: 'Grow2 - Case Study'
-description: 'Grow2 is an organisation hell bent on getting effective training to people in what ever which way they prefer to learn.
-This meant that we needed to cater for high quality audio and video as well as content with supporting images topped off with a quiz.'
+description: 'Grow2 is an education startup based in Brisbane, Australia who have created a training platform for sporting clubs and their committees.
+They ensure everyone can receive training in which ever format that prefer - whether that is through text, imagery, audio or video.'
 heroSmallUrl: '/post-header-grow2-small.png'
 heroLargeUrl: '/post-header-grow2-large@2x.png'
 siteUrl: https://www.grow2.com.au